-On October 16th and October 30th, all participants will be entered in a raffle for a chance to win sponsored prizes such as a Sports Basement gift card, Zero Waste Kit, branded Race to Zero Waste cup or stainless steel straw!
+All participants will be entered in a raffle for a chance to win sponsored prizes such as a Sports Basement gift card, Zero Waste Kit, branded Race to Zero Waste cup or stainless steel straw!

 Start composting, Composting can be done in any space.
 Check out this past Zero Waste Action Hour presentation on DIY home composting from Zero Waste Brazil!

 Go Plogging!
 What the heck is plogging?
 Plogging is jogging while picking up litter.
 Yes, it is a thing and picking up litter is something the earth desperately needs.
 Not into jogging?
 Take a stroll and bring your litter picker.
 Is there an app for that?
 There sure it!
 Check out the Wastehunters app for more information!